snigdha-sukun/qr-code-component/README.md

 }
 ```

+I also learned how to deploy a website using vercel.
+It too some trial & error but I was finally able to do it.

 ### Continued development

 I still need to practice the positioning an element more.
+I also need to learn about CSS in general & HTML5 rules.

 ## Author